Studying at Hanken

 Degrees at Hanken

-According to the degree regulations 2005 (following the Bologna structure), the Bachelor of Science in Economics, (the Ekonomie kandidatexamen) is a three-year degree comprising 180 credit points in total, which is comparable to 180 ECTS credits.
+According to the degree regulations 2005 (following the Bologna structure), the Degree of Bachelor of Science (Economics and Business Administration), is a three-year degree comprising 180 credit points in total, which is comparable to 180 ECTS credits.
 At the bachelor level, the major language of tuition is Swedish, but many courses are also taught in English.
-Students with an integrated study right to study at Hanken can continue with a Master of Science in Economics, (the Ekonomie magisterexamen), after completing the bachelor degree at Hanken.
-Another option is to apply for entry into one of Hanken's master's degree programmes in either Swedish or English.
+Students with an integrated study right to study at Hanken can continue with a Degree of Master of Science (Economics and Business Administration) after completing the bachelor's degree at Hanken.
+Alternatively, there is the option to apply for one of Hanken's master's degree programmes in either Swedish or English.
 A master's degree taken under the 2005 degree regulations comprises an additional 120 credit points, which is comparable to 120 ECTS credits, after completing the bachelor's degree.
 A completed master's degree qualifies a student to apply to pursue doctoral studies.

 Research education at Hanken in the first instance leads to a Doctor of Philosphy in Economics.
 It is also possible for students to complete a Licentiate in Economics and a Doctor of Philosophy.
 The doctoral degree requires four years of full-time study and the licentiate degree requires two and a half years of full-time study.